 A private cloud, like any other technology, has advantages and disadvantages.
 A private cloud can provide a better level of security and service to industries with highly specialised demands, such as government and defence.
 Companies outside of these areas may nevertheless benefit from a private cloud if they have data-intensive customers in highly secure fields.

 Here are some other vital advantages that are offered by the private cloud:

-Security- Since organisations can physically secure their servers and access data through private networks, private clouds provide a high level of security.
+- Security- Since organizations can physically secure their servers and access data through private networks, private clouds provide a high level of security.

 Despite having a plethora of advantages, the private cloud has its own dark side.
 Here are some disadvantages of private clouds:

-Limited Remote Access- Due to its security-first approach, remotes access is limited, which tends to reduce performance in some cases
+- Limited Remote Access- Due to its security-first approach, remote access is limited, which tends to reduce performance in some cases